FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 | Pb (petabit = 10^15) | PB (petabyte = 10^15) |
 | Eb (exabit = 10^15)  | EB (exabyte = 10^15)  |

+### Count-based Units

+A count-based unit is a noun that represents a discrete number of items, events, or services.
+For example, a count-based unit can be used to represent the number of requests, instances, tokens, or connections.
+If the list of allow values does not cover a count-based unit, a provider may introduce a new noun representing a count-based unit.
+All nouns appearing in UsageUnit that are not listed in the allowed values table will be considered count-based units.

+Any new count-based units introduced MUST use a capitalization scheme that is consistent with the capitalization scheme used in the allowed values table.
+For example, if a provider introduces a new count-based unit "Thing", the capitalization scheme MUST be "Thing" and not "thing" or "Thing".

+### Composite Units

 Instead of "per" or "-" to denote a Composite Unit, slash ("/") must be used as a common convention.
 Count based units like requests, instances, tokens SHOULD be expressed using a value listed in the count dimension.
 For example, if a usage unit is measured as a rate of requests or instances over a period of time, the unit should be listed as "count/day" to signify the number of requests per day.

-For count-based units such as "count", "unit", "request", or "tokens," this dimension SHOULD align with the units listed in this section.
-If a count-based dimension covers a unit not listed in this section, a new unit can be introduced.
-Unknown units listed in this dimension will be considered count-based units.
-For example, if a unit needs to specify the number of "certificates" granted, the unit "certificate" can be used as a UsageUnit value.
-Any unknown unit will be considered a count-based unit.

 ## Introduced (version)